What is backlighting in photography? And how can you capture beautiful backlit photos?

 A rule of thumb I like to use in these situations:

-You can also look for more mundane subjects on which you can practice, like interesting leaves:
+You can also look for more mundane subjects, like interesting leaves:

 When shooting in nature, the main source of light is the sun, but you don’t have to use direct sunlight.
 In the image above, the mid-afternoon sun made these leaves glow.
 The sun isn’t in the frame, but it still lit the leaves from the back and gave me a fun photo opportunity.